sonalshruti02/DataLens-India/README.md

 # Overview
 Welcome to my analysis of the data job market, focusing on data analyst roles.
 This project was created out of a desire to navigate and understand the job market more effectively.
 It delves into the top-paying and in-demand skills to help find optimal job opportunities for data analysts.

 The data sourced from Luke Barousse's Python Course which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.
 Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.
+I have also thaken this Porjcet forward by Building  Interactive Power-BI dashborad which have drill through feature intact with it .

 # The Questions